karlmdavis/justdavis-karl/_it_docs/eddings/nexus.md

 * [Nexus Book: Chapter 8.
 Nexus LDAP Integration](http://www.sonatype.com/books/nexus-book/reference/ldap.html)

-Nexus can be set to use the LDAP users from the server described in <%= topic_link("/it/davis/servers/eddings/ldap/") %>.
+Nexus can be set to use the LDAP users from the server described in {% collection_doc_link /it/eddings/ldap baseurl:true %}.
 It could also be configured to use LDAP groups, though that's not particularly useful for the small `justdavis.com` domain.

 LDAP authentication can be configured through the Nexus GUI, as follows: